 The hard shell of an egg protects the soft parts inside, just like the hard enamel on your teeth protect the soft and tender pulp on the inside.
 Both eggshells and teeth are made of calcium, a hard white substance that also makes up our bones.

 Sugar and acids are very harmful to teeth.
-Acids actually dissolve the enamel, giving bacteria an inroad to begin decaying it, and sugar promotes decay (cavities).
+Acids actually dissolve the enamel, giving bacteria an inroad to begin decaying it, and sugar promotes tooth decay (cavities).

 Of course, the water egg was the best after 24 hours.
 But take a look at the Gatorade egg: